• The King’s Foundation

 Adventure

-Scuba-diving, kayaking, horse-riding and fencing are among the opportunities we offer at King’s Worcester for pupils to experience and enjoy outdoor challenge and reward.
+Scuba-diving, Duke of Edinburgh, horse-riding and fencing are among the opportunities we offer at King’s Worcester for pupils to experience and enjoy outdoor challenge and reward.

 Duke of Edinburgh's Award